SepAlex/MSDS6306_project1/Case_Study_1_Report.md

 According to a report issued by the Brewers Association in 2016, "in just four years, the economic impact of small and independent U.S. craft brewers has doubled,".
 The study further reported that, "the inustry contributed $68.7B to the U.S. economy and provides more than 456,000 full time jobs"^[https://www.brewbound.com/news/study-us-craft-beer-industry-contributes-68-billion-economy].

-Our study is geared towards understanding the beer industry and establishing possibilities for our client, on the premise that the beer industry is flourishing with an insatiable demand.
-Our research questions are as follow:
+Our study is geared towards providing an understanding of the beer industry and establishing possibilities for our client, on the premise that the beer industry is flourishing with an insatiable demand.
+We understand that for years, a few powerful breweries controlled the beer market.
+We also learned that craft breweries, i.e. small, independent and traditional microbreweries, have flooded the beer market and curved their market share through their fan base that comprises “drinkers who appreciate beer that is locally made, produced in small batches to high quality standards and of course, the sheer variety and multitude of flavors on offer.”^ https://www.forbes.com/sites/niallmccarthy/2018/01/25/the-u-s-beer-industrys-workforce-more-than-doubled-in-a-decade-infographic/#6a92c25d1255.

+Our research seeks to answer the following questions:

 * How many breweries are there in each state?
 * Which state has the highest number of breweries?